Art of Tuvalu: Artistry

-The material culture of Tuvalu
+Material culture

 In 1960–1961 Gerd Koch a German anthropologist, visited the atolls of Nanumaga, Nukufetau and Niutao, which resulted in his publication of a book on the material culture of the Ellice Islands, which described, with illustrations, the design of traditional handicrafts and artifacts.
 Following the change of name to Tuvalu, the English translation by Guy Slatter was published under the title The Material Culture of Tuvalu.
 Charles Hedley, a naturalist at the Australian Museum, had earlier written the General Account of the Atoll of Funafuti (1896) which described some uses of the native plants and trees on Funafuti.

 The churches and community buildings that used for wedding celebrations and community activities (the falekaupule or maneapa) are decorated by the community with the exterior painted with white paint that is known as lase, which is made by burning a large amount of dead coral with firewood.
 The whitish powder that is the result is mixed with water and painted on the buildings.

-Contemporary Tuvaluan art and literature
+Contemporary art and literature

 Artists with Tuvaluan ancestry in migrant communities, such as the Tuvaluan community in Auckland, New Zealand, produce work using traditional techniques and media and also using modern materials and contemporary Polynesian graphic designs.

 In 2015 an exhibition of the art of Tuvalu was held on Funafuti, with works that addressed climate change through the eyes of artists and the display of Kope ote olaga (possessions of life), which was a display of the various artefacts of Tuvalu culture.